-List of 6 Female Snooker Referees | History, Salaries & World Finals
+List of 9 Female Snooker Referees | History, Salaries & World Finals

 Female snooker referees play a critical role in professional snooker officiating worldwide.
-Female snooker referees ensure fairness, rule enforcement, and match integrity.
+Female referees ensure fairness, rule enforcement, and match integrity.
 Snooker was long a male dominated sport.
 Women now officiate ranking tournaments, televised matches, and elite championships.

 This guide explains women in snooker refereeing from history to present.
 It covers professional pathways, major milestones, and global recognition.
 Readers will understand how female referees reached the World Snooker Tour.
 The article focuses on authority, accuracy, and verified achievements.